Frequently Asked Questions About Divorce In Indiana

 Many people have the same questions you do when it comes to divorce.
 Below are some of the most often asked questions and brief, but general, answers designed to provide you with some basic information.

-Every situation is unique, so Robert A. Plantz & Associates, LLC Attorneys and Counselors at Law, gives you the opportunity to sit down with a lawyer for a free initial consultation to provide you with answers that better apply to your family and your situation.
+Every situation is unique, so Robert A. Plantz & Associates, LLC, gives you the opportunity to sit down with a lawyer for a free initial consultation to provide you with answers that better apply to your family and your situation.
 Call 219-561-0263 today in order to schedule an appointment.

 What If We Can’t Agree On Custody?